-Since we’ve started Container Home Plans, we’ve received emails from people all around the world.
-One of the most popular questions we receive is: which climates are suitable for a shipping container home?
+We have received emails from people all around the world making comments and asking questions.
+One of the most popular questions we receive is about which climates are suitable for shipping container buildings.

-Most people, rightly so, think about their local climate before deciding whether to build a shipping container home or not.
+Most people do consider their local climate before deciding whether to build a shipping container building.

 If they live in the tropics they are concerned that their container home will be sweltering.
-Whereas, if they live in colder climates they are concerned that their home will be an ice box all year round.
+If they live in colder climates they are concerned that their home will be cold all year round.

 Shipping Container Homes in Hot Climates

-We’ve previously wrote in detail how to keep your shipping container home cool during the summer months.
+We’ve previously written in detail about how to keep your shipping container home cool during the warmer months.

-For this, let’s pick an area which is very hot all year round and also dry: Panama fits this description.
+For this, let’s pick an area which is very hot and dry all year round.
+Panama fits this description.

 The best way to keep your shipping container home cool is to not let the heat into your home in the first place.

-To keep your containers in the shade I’d recommend using your garden and planting trees if you have the space.
+To keep your containers in the shade, plant trees or bushes if you have the space.

 Two of the fastest growing trees are the Northern Catalpa and the Hybrid Poplar.
-Both of these trees grow at around 8 foot each year, so within a year or so they will be much taller than your container home and provide you with shade.
+Both of these trees grow at around 8 feet each year.
+Within a year or so they will be much taller than your container building and provide shade.

 If you are going to use trees as sun shades, it’s also important to consider the orientation of your building.
-Remember that the sun will be at its hottest during the afternoon when it will be shinning from the south, so you should plant the majority of your shade in the south to protect your containers.
+Remember that the sun will be at its hottest during the afternoon.
+Where is your building located?
+Remember that the major sunshine could be from the west in one location, but from the south in a different location.
+Plant most of your shading plants in such a way as to block the afternoon sun in your location.

-If the sunlight gets through your ‘shade-blockers’, the next best thing you can do is make sure your roof is reflecting and not absorbing heat.
+If the sunlight gets through your shade-blocking plants, the next best thing you can do is make sure your roof is reflecting and not absorbing heat.

 An easy step is painting your roof white.
-White reflects the majority of wavelengths which means it will reflect the sun’s rays back and away from your shipping containers.
+White reflects the majority of wavelengths so it will reflect the sun’s rays back and away from your shipping containers.

-Not only is your roof’s colour important but just as important is the material you choose for your roof.
+Not only is your roof’s color important, but just as important is the material you choose for your roof.

-Traditional roofs like asphalt is black, this means it will absorb the heat from the sun and transmit it into your containers.
+Traditional roofs like asphalt are black.
+These will absorb the heat from the sun and transmit it into your containers.

-Instead you should use a treated metal roof.
-This would actually reflect the majority of the heat away before it even reaches your containers.
+Instead use a treated metal roof.
+These will actually reflect the majority of the heat away before it even reaches your containers.

 Ventilating Shipping Container for Hot Climates

-Unfortunately though, it’s inevitable that at some point the ambient heat will enter your containers and when it does, your containers needs to be prepared to expel the heat and keep you cool.
+Unfortunately though, it’s inevitable that at some point the ambient heat will enter your containers.
+When it does, your containers need to be prepared to expel the heat and keep you cool.

-You want to make sure your home is exceptionally good at letting heat out otherwise it will feel like you’re living in a sauna 24/7.
+Make sure your home is exceptionally good at letting heat out.
+Otherwise it will feel like you’re living in a sauna 24/7.

 In terms of your insulation, most people use spray-foam insulation and we talk about this in much more detail later on in this article.